agrafix/Spock/Spock-api/README.md

 The historical GHCJS client remains on `Spock-api < 0.15`; its dependency bound prevents accepting constructors it does not implement.
 Porting that client to modern JavaScript GHC remains separate work.

+`openApiDocumentWith` and `renderRouteWith` accept the server's `SlashPolicy` when using strict or canonical trailing-slash routing.
+Existing entry points retain `IgnoreSlashes`.
+See the [routing guide](https://www.spock.li/tutorials/routing).